 The emerging Local Plan sets out an ambitious spatial strategy for 'good growth' to occur in sustainable locations across the borough.
-The spatial strategy identifies two parts of Havering as the main areas for accommodating growth Romford and the Rainham and Beam Park areas.
+The spatial strategy identifies two parts of Havering as the main areas for accommodating growth; Romford and the Rainham and Beam Park areas.
 These are referred to as Havering's 'Strategic Development Areas'.
 Both areas have been identified as Opportunity Areas within the Draft London Plan and have been granted Housing Zone status by the former Mayor which will help to accelerate residential development.
-The spatial strategy also sees residential growth occurring across the borough's district centres.